 There’re two main problems that can make your browser wait for the whole page to load before it starts parsing it:

-The first issue is really simple – IE6 has to know the exact width of the columns before it starts displaying the table, and if you have table-layout: fixed rule for the table or COLs with specified width – it will wait for the whole content to load, calculate the width and only then display the table.
+rule for the table or COLs with specified width – it will wait for the whole content to load, calculate the width and only then display the table.
 Other browsers (such as Opera, Firefox, Google Chrome) and newer versions of IE don’t have this issue and start displaying content right after they get at least a piece of it.

 So while the first issue is really simple, the second is definitely more interesting!